sav-che/TL-2/Authors/Castillon, Léon {std. Castillon}.md

-> [!cite] BHL link: this entry starts at [page 457](https://www.biodiversitylibrary.org/item/103861#page/467/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 457](https://www.biodiversitylibrary.org/page/33266764) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Castillon, Léon (fl.
-1908-1928), Argentine botanist, sometime Chief of the Botanical Section at the Museo de Historia natural of the Universidad Nacional de Tucumán, Argentina, sometime (± 1914) priest of the order of Jesu at Lourdes. (*Castillon*).
+1908-1928), Argentine botanist, sometime Chief of the Botanical Section at the Museo de Historia natural of the Universidad Nacional de Tucumán, Argentina, sometime (± 1914) priest of the order of Jesu at Lourdes.
+**Abbreviated name**: *Castillon*

 #### Herbarium and types